-It comes with all the latest features and the woofer also comes with pretty robust construction.
+It comes with all the latest features, and the woofer also comes with pretty robust construction.
 It means it will continue to perform for a long time to come.
-It’s all about the value you get from a quality product and this subwoofer does delivery on quality without a shadow of a doubt.
+It’s all about the value you get from a quality product, and this subwoofer does deliver on quality without a shadow of a doubt.

-The SB1000 cost slightly more than the PB1000 due to its overall compact cubicle design with rounded edges.
+The SB1000 costs slightly more than the PB1000 due to its overall compact cubicle design with rounded edges.
 This one, however, resolves the issues associated with space quite well.

-It can conveniently fit into anywhere you like.
+It can conveniently fit anywhere you like.
 When space is your primary concern, the SB1000 comes to your rescue.
-This makes the SB1000 a great option for smaller rooms where compact design is of utmost importance.
+This makes the SB1000 an excellent option for smaller rooms where compact design is important.

 Pros & Cons